kuujo/vertigo/README.md

 not component instances.
 This means that a single connection can reference multiple instances of each component.
 By default, the Vert.x event bus routes messages to event bus handlers in a round-robin fashion.
-But Vertigo provides additional routing methods known as *groupings*.
-Groupings indicate how messages should be routed between multiple instances of a component.
+But Vertigo provides additional routing methods known as *selectors*.
+Selectors indicate how messages should be routed between multiple instances of a component.

-Vertigo provides several grouping types by default and supports custom groupings as well.
+Vertigo provides several selector types by default and supports custom selectors as well.

-* Round grouping - selects targets in a round-robin fashion
+* Round robin selector - selects targets in a round-robin fashion
-* Random grouping - selects a random target to which to send each message
+* Random selector - selects a random target to which to send each message
-* Hash grouping - uses a simple mod hash algorithm to select a target for each message
+* Hash selector - uses a simple mod hash algorithm to select a target for each message
-* Fair grouping - selects the target with the least number of messages in the queue
+* Fair selector - selects the target with the least number of messages in the queue
-* All grouping - sends each message to all target instances
+* All selector - sends each message to all target instances
-* Custom grouping - user provided custom grouping implementation
+* Custom selector - user provided custom selector implementation

-The `ConnectionConfig` API provides several methods for setting groupings on a connection.
+The `ConnectionConfig` API provides several methods for setting selectors on a connection.
-* `roundGrouping()` - sets a round-robin grouping on the connection
+* `roundSelect()` - sets a round-robin selector on the connection
-* `randomGrouping()` - sets a random grouping on the connection
+* `randomSelect()` - sets a random selector on the connection
-* `hashGrouping()` - sets a mod hash based grouping on the connection
+* `hashSelect()` - sets a mod hash based selector on the connection
-* `fairGrouping()` - sets a fair grouping on the connection
+* `fairSelect()` - sets a fair selector on the connection
-* `allGrouping()` - sets an all grouping on the connection
+* `allSelect()` - sets an all selector on the connection
-* `customGrouping(CustomGrouping grouping)` - sets a custom grouping on the connection
+* `customSelect(Selector selector)` - sets a custom selector on the connection

 ### Creating networks from JSON
 Vertigo supports creating networks from json configurations.
 To create a network